Denys Gurak

-Denys Gurak (Ukrainian: Денис Гурак) is a manager of institutions and public sector enterprises. Сurrently, Senior Fellow at the Potomaс Foundation, Partner at WeFund.Ventures, as well as Executive Director of the Association "Ukraine-France".
+Denys Gurak (Ukrainian: Денис Гурак) is a manager of institutions and public sector enterprises.
+Currently, Senior Fellow at the Potomac Foundation, Partner at WeFund.Ventures, as well as Executive Director of the Association "Ukraine-France".
 In the past he was Deputy Director General for foreign economic activity of “Ukroboronprom”, former director of “GMP/GDP Center” of State Service of Ukraine on Medicines and Drugs Control.

 Biography

 Denys Gurak was born on July 1, 1986, in Kyiv.
 Denys Gurak is the owner of pharmacy chain “Kyyivfarm Ltd.” (Pharmacy “Будьте Здорові”), where he owns a 90% share.

 Education

 He received a bachelor's degree in law at the Ukrainian Academy of Foreign Trade and studied at the University of Amsterdam majoring in European Union law and received a degree Master of Laws (LLM).

 In 2014, he graduated from the mini-MBA program at International Management Institute (MIM-Kyiv).

 In 2017, he received a second degree after graduating from a magistracy of National Academy of Public Administration under the President of Ukraine, Senior Executive Institute on specialty “Management of social development”.